RCN-ECS/CnGV/notebook/20191120_MA_CoGVvsCnGV.md

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/GxE_better.png)

-A more general way to think about this that better includes GxE interactions is by describing the relative location of each genotype's phenotype on a plot.
+A more general way to think about this that better includes GxE interactions is by describing the relative location of each genotype's native phenotype on a plot.
 To allow for GxE, the location of G2E1 can vary and so I leave that square blank.

 H = High, L = Low

 **CoGradient Variation:**